Two Week Family Friendly Guided Tour Package in Iceland

 Today is your first full day in Reykjavik.
 It’s time to explore the city and experience your first taste of Iceland’s quirky culture.

-After a relaxing breakfast, you’ll head into the city centre.
+After a relaxing breakfast, you’ll head into the city center.
 If you didn’t explore the city yesterday, we’d suggest the same central landmarks to visit, with the inclusion of the Perlan observation deck, where you can get great panoramic views of the whole city.

 Another option we’d recommend is to spend some time in one of the city’s many outdoor swimming pools.
 These locations are catered to children and adults alike and are a frequent cultural hub for Icelanders relaxing in hot tubs as a place to discuss the day’s affairs.

 Alternatively, another fantastic option is to take a walk along the coast in the Vesturbaer region, where you can catch great views of the adjacent Reykjanes peninsula.
 Or you could check out the peaceful area of Seltjarnarnes and take a walk to the picturesque Grotta lighthouse on the end of the peninsula, framed by the mountains of the Snaefellsnes peninsula on a clear day.

 However, you could instead choose to join a horse riding tour where you will be taken outside of Reykjavik to a local stable.
 Here you will have the opportunity to take a ride through the rugged Icelandic countryside on the back of a charming Icelandic horse.
 Please note, however, that there is a minimum age requirement of 12 years old.

-Or, why not take the opportunity to experience Reykjavik from a different perspective and join a different helicopter tour.
+Or, why not take the opportunity to experience Reykjavik from a different perspective and join a helicopter tour.
 This once-in-a-lifetime experience will take you over the rooftops, across the bay, and land on the adjacent mountain, Esjan, offering panoramic views of the whole geothermal area.

 In the evening, you’ll retire for the night in your Reykjavik accommodation.

 Today, you’ll leave the city lights of Reykjavik behind and head out to explore the famous traveler’s trail of the Golden Circle.